On-Page SEO

 Poison Word

-What is a Poison Word?
+What Is a Poison Word?

 What if we use poison words logically in the content?